w-lfpup/wctk-js/README.md

 `Wctk` is a compositional approach to web components.

-It is designed to work _up until_ a developer needs to take control.
-Usually `control` can be defined by gathering state, listening for state, and creating DOM.

 There is no inheritance other than initially extending an `HtmlElement`! (which is required by a browser anyways)

 ## Controllers